-When accepting a job in Thailand, keep in mind that everything is negotiable.
-You can always try to negotiate a higher salary or flight reimbursement; however, it is extremely uncommon for a job to providing housing.
+When accepting a teaching job in Thailand, keep in mind that everything is negotiable.
+You can always try to negotiate a higher salary or flight reimbursement; however, it is extremely uncommon for a job to provide housing.

 How Much Does it Cost to Live in Thailand?

-Depending on the city you choose, a salary of $450 - 1,300 USD should be enough to cover all of your expenses.
-Those living in Bangkok should try to find a job paying $1,000 - 1,300 USD to live comfortably.
-If you're living in a smaller city like Chaing Mai, $900 USD is more than enough, while smaller villages will be even cheaper.
+Depending on the city you choose, a salary of $450-$1,300 should be enough to cover all of your expenses.
+Those living in Bangkok should try to find a job paying $1,000-$1,300 to live comfortably.
+If you're living in a smaller city like Chaing Mai, $900 is more than enough, while smaller villages will be even cheaper.
 Ajarn has some handy interviews about the cost of living in Thailand that can help you create a budget.

 As long as you don't have a large amount of debt or student loans, an ESL teacher in Thailand can easily maintain a comfortable standard of living, and save money to travel around Southeast Asia during the holiday breaks.

 Compared to other countries in Southeast Asia, it's easy to accommodate a Western standard of living in Thailand, where fully furnished apartments with air conditioning are readily available -- not to mention Western-style bars, cafes, and restaurants in Bangkok (although, spending too much time and money on those will easily increase your budget).

 Below is a sample of some common expenses to give you an idea of the cost of living in Thailand.
 Though, if you want more details, again, the Ajarn interviews are very helpful.